Easy Brussels Sprouts – the best garlic bacon Brussels Sprouts

 Half my family love them.
 Half my family hate them.
 Brussels Sprouts are definitely a topic of discussion every Christmas.
 I love them, I think they taste like leeks and have that really earthy healthy taste.

-This recipe for Brussels Sprouts with bacon and garlic is a fantastic side dish for Christmas.
+- This recipe for bacon garlic sprouts is a fantastic side dish for Christmas.
 It’s not only a quick and easy Brussels Sprouts recipe it also only needs 5 ingredients.
 Plus if you have any leftovers you can fry them up the next day.

 Make-ahead Brussels Sprouts